zama-ai/fhe_ios_demo/COMPILING.md

 }
 ```

-5. Grab Static Librairies (.a):
+5. Grab static librairies (.a):
 The iOS simulator library needs to be FAT, even if it contains one slice (you can also add an x86-64 slice later on):
 ```shell
 lipo -create -output $(OUTPUT)/libtfhe-ios-sim.a $(TFHE_RS_PATH)/target/aarch64-apple-ios-sim/release/libtfhe.a
 ```

-The ios device library can be copied as is:
+The iOS device library can be copied this way:
 ```shell
 cp $(TFHE_RS_PATH)/target/aarch64-apple-ios/release/libtfhe.a $(OUTPUT)/libtfhe-ios.a
 ```